wesleygreentree/UVicBUGS-R-maps/README.md

 Unzip the folder and move it to a desired location on your computer.

-**Please run [scripts/00-packages.R](https://github.com/wesleygreentree/CSEE2024-R-maps/blob/main/scripts/00-packages.R) before the workshop.** This scripts installs the necessary R packages for the workshop.
+**Please run [scripts/00-packages.R](https://github.com/wesleygreentree/UVicBUGS-R-maps/blob/main/scripts/00-packages.R) before the workshop.** This scripts installs the necessary R packages for the workshop.
 If you haven't run an R script before, you can highlight all code in this script and select Code > Run Selected Line(s) in RStudio.

 **Technical details**

 Using R 4.4.0 with packages installed May 2024.
-The leaflet package has not been updated to R 4.4.0, so version 4.3.1 was used for [scripts/07-interactive-maps.R](https://github.com/wesleygreentree/CSEE2024-R-maps/blob/main/scripts/07-interactive-maps.R).